secretstartups/handbook/readmes/sean-carroll/index.html.md

 I strive to meditate daily for 20 minutes, which has a positive effect on my productivity and general wellness.
 When working at home it's easy to stay inside all day, so I usually take a short walk around the neighbourhood before starting work.

-Under normal (non-COVID) circumstances, I spend 1 day a week at a co-working space.
+I like to spend 1 day a week at a co-working space.
 It's a great way to have an office environment without the politics, as everyone is working on their own projects, but we can still have coffee and croissants together.

 ## How to reach me